 20. Great ideas alone mean nothing.
 Your ability to persevere through 16 major setbacks, a lack of passion, forgetting why you started this great idea in the first place, and all the people who allude that your great idea is actually quite terrible — well, that means everything.

 21. The grass is always greener on the other side, until you get there and realize it’s because of all the manure.

-Bonus 22: Snag 80 more secrets for your twenties in my debut book 101 Secrets for your Twenties (Moody Publishers).
+Bonus 22: Snag 80 more secrets for your twenties and much more in my debut book 101 Secrets for your Twenties (Moody Publishers).

-Or if you want more of a taste test, snag FREE chapters from 101 Secrets For Your Twenties and weekly All Groan Up inspiration and advice by clicking here.
+Or if you want more of a taste test, you can snag FREE chapters from my debut book 101 Secrets For Your Twenties, and the first five chapters from my new book All Groan Up: Searching For Self, Faith, and a Freaking Job!
+Plus weekly inspiration and advice all by clicking here.